ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 ## How to run test suite locally
 ### Unit tests
-To run the unit test for this program you will need to open a terminal and<br> navigate to the ```Chirp.Razor.Test``` directory which can be done from the root of the repository with:
+To run the unit test for this program you will need to open a terminal and navigate to the ```Chirp.Razor.Test``` directory which can be done from the root of the repository with:
 ```
 cd .\test\Chirp.Razor.Test\